VinayPraj/vinaybsad482/README.md

 *By: Vinay Prajapati*
 ## Executive Summary
 Goal 14 of the UN Sustainable Development Goals aims to protect oceans, seas, and marine resources.
 Oceans cover 70% of Earth, regulating climate, providing food, and supporting jobs.
 However, pollution, overfishing, habitat loss, and climate change threaten these ecosystems, which many vulnerable communities depend on.
 Protecting them is crucial for both ecological and economic stability.
-For this research my focus will be on data from the region of Europe.
+For this research my focus will be on data from the European Region.

 [Read detailed background](Background.md)